ejmastnak/ejmastnak.com/content/tutorials/vim-latex/prerequisites.md

 ## Python 3 installation

-*This is relevatn only if you plan on using UltiSnips for snippets.
+*This is relevant only if you plan on using UltiSnips for snippets.
 You can ignore this Python dependency if you plan on using Luasnip as a snippet plugin (described later in the series).*

 **Prerequisite:** If you'll use UltiSnips for snippets, you need a working Python 3+ installation and access to `pip/pip3` to install Python packages.